Explore more calculators

 What is Drawdown Calculator?

-The Drawdown Calculator is a risk management tool used in trading and investing to measure the decline from a portfolio’s highest value (peak) to its lowest point (trough) during a specific period.
-It shows how much capital has been lost before a recovery happens and is one of the most important metrics for evaluating trading performance.
+The Drawdown Calculator is a risk management tool used in trading and investing to measure the decline from a portfolio’s highest value to a lower value during a losing period.
+It shows how much capital has been lost before recovery happens and helps traders understand the real impact of losses.

 Why Drawdown Matters